 Jeremy is the director of The Jacky Winter Group and manages the foundations of every resource an artist could possibly need.
 Jeremy acts as a public ambassador for the agency, and always seeks to raise the profile of our represented artists through a variety of personal and professional events and projects.
 At the same time, he continues to actively develop the infrastructure, systems and marketing materials that have grown Jacky Winter into the leading agency that it is today.

-Hilary is a freelance writer and Jacky Winter’s online community manager.
-She has written horoscopes, using a fair amount of creative license.
-She has written theatre and restaurant reviews, and got stuck into Gwyneth Paltrow as a film critic.
-She has written news articles and political stories, as well as arts grants, annual reports and education brochures.
-In case you haven’t guessed by now, Hilary really likes to write.
-At Jacky Winter, she writes blog posts and the Peter-Pete newsletter.
-She also makes our printed material tighter than a Hollywood facelift and manages our social media presence.
+Hilary is a freelance writer and The Jacky Winter Group’s online community manager.
+She has written daily horoscopes – using a fair amount of creative license – as well as theatre, restaurant and film reviews.
+She has authored numerous political pieces, arts grants, annual reports and feature articles.
+At Jacky Winter, she writes our blog, social media stories and the Peter-Peter newsletter.
+She also edits artist biographies and generally makes our written material look tighter than a Hollywood facelift.
 When Hilary isn’t writing, she’s either reading or drinking ink.
 True story.

 Discuss our photographers or send us a brief